Labour's Tax Hikes Would Drive Brightest Kiwis OffshoreYouth Affairs

 "Labour-Alliance's promised tax increases sends exactly the wrong message to ambitious bright young kiwis", said Mr Ryall.

 "It tells them that their achievements would not be welcome in New Zealand and would be punished by a Labour-Alliance government.

 "At a time when New Zealand wants to keep our brightest lights in New Zealand, Labour-Alliance's strategy is short-sighted and downright foolhardy.

-"Helen Clark told yesterday's Evening Post that bright young kiwis were leaving New Zealand to "avoid repaying student loans".
+"Helen Clark told the Evening Post of 5 August, that bright young kiwis were leaving New Zealand to "avoid repaying student loans".